zener90818/onnxruntime/docs/Reduced_Operator_Kernel_build.md

 e.g.
   `ai.onnx;12;Add,Cast{"inputs": {"0": ["float", "int32_t"]}, "outputs": {"0": ["float", "int64_t"]}},Concat,Squeeze`

-If for example the types of inputs 0 and 1 were important, the entry may look like this (e.g. ai.onnx:Gather):
+If, for example, the types of inputs 0 and 1 were important, the entry may look like this (e.g. ai.onnx:Gather):
   `{"inputs": {"0": ["float", "int32_t"], "1": ["int32_t"]}}`

 Finally some operators do non-standard things and store their type information under a 'custom' key. ai.onnx.OneHot is an example of this, where 3 type names from the inputs are combined into a string.
   `{"custom": ["float_int64_t_int64_t", "int64_t_string_int64_t"]}`

+For these reasons, it is best to generate the configuration file first, and manually edit any entries if needed.